What happens to your employment terms and conditions

 If you are made redundant whilst on Statutory Maternity Leave then you have special rights.
 You have the right to be offered any suitable alternative job in the company.
 This is even if there are other employees that might be more suitable for the job.
 If you are offered a new job, you are still entitled to the four-week trial period which should start when you return from Statutory Maternity Leave.

 If you are made redundant or dismissed during your Statutory Maternity Leave, your employer must give you a written statement explaining the reasons for their decision.
 You should receive your normal notice period or pay in lieu of notice and redundancy pay if you are entitled to receive them.
+'Pay in lieu of notice' means your employer will pay you instead of giving you a notice period.

 Keeping in touch